benkeen/generatedata/DEVELOPMENT.md

 # Development

+> This is out of date!
+Developer doc coming soon.

 Version 4 of generatedata uses Docker to simplify packaging up the app for development and distribution.
 Docker wasn't quite the wonder that I hoped it would be, but the benefits overall are undeniable.